 Same Deal, First Brainstorming On The Ideas, Collect Materials For The Content And Then Draft Your Content.

+The First 3 Steps Are Really Important; As This Will Affect Whether Your Front-End Offer Can Generate Massive Sales Or Not.

 The First Step In Creating The Video Is To Create Presentation Slides With PowerPoint Or Keynote For Each Module.
 There's a certain way to create The Presentation Slides.